Erpiyush2008/delete/README.md

 The Hawa Mahal is a palace in the city of Jaipur, Rajasthan, India.
 Built from red and pink sandstone, it is on the edge of the City Palace, Jaipur, and ...
+: Hawa Mahal is a unique five-story building shaped like a pyramid.
+Its façade resembles a honeycomb with 953 small windows or "jharokhas" adorned with intricate latticework.
+This design allows the breeze to pass through, giving the palace its name, "Palace of Winds."
+Red and Pink Sandstone: The palace is made from red and pink sandstone, reflecting the signature color of Jaipur, known as the Pink City.
+Rajput and Mughal Influence: The architecture is a blend of Rajput and Mughal styles, featuring arches, domes, and delicate stonework